 TCP Destination Port:

 Port number of the destination user of receiving TCP.
-It is set in TCP header by the user.
+It is set in the TCP header by the user.
 The parameter is mandatory.
 Over a public internet, the port numbers also called well-known ports.
-Example, a website runs over always a default port 80.
-Technically it can use any other port also (e.g 8080).
-In that case, TCP client which is using web browser should also know the port number along with the website domain name (URL, www.website.com:8080), to browse the website.
+For example, a website runs over always a default port 80.
+Technically it can use any other port also (e.g. 8080).
+In that case, TCP client who is using a web browser should also know the port number along with the website domain name (URL, www.website.com:8080), to browse the website.

 TCP Sequence Number:

 Acknowledgment Number (TCP Ack):

 TCP is a reliable protocol.
 What does this mean?
-This means that TCP, make sure that a message sent to the remote layer has been received.
+This means that TCP makes sure that a message sent to the remote layer has been received.
 It does this by using the TCP ack number.
 This is a 32 bits numeric value in TCP header.
 Ack number is set by the receiver.
 The value signifies the expecting next sequence number segment from the sender.
-Next example is the detail explanation of the TCP Ack number usage in the protocol.
+The next example is the detailed explanation of the TCP Ack number usage in the protocol.

-There is a client which is sending TCP segments M1, M2, and M3 to TCP server with sequence numbers 100, 101 and 1002 respectively.
+There is a client who is sending TCP segments M1, M2, and M3 to TCP server with sequence numbers 100, 101, and 1002 respectively.
 It sends M1 and M2 then wait for the ack from remote, before sending M3.
-The receiver sends the ACK to the sender, after receiving both M1 and M2.
-Value 102 will be a sequence number in TCP header of the ACK segment.
+The receiver sends the ACK to the sender after receiving both M1 and M2.
+Value 102 will be a sequence number in the TCP header of the ACK segment.
 Now the sender will send the M3.
-Here you might be thinking, how TCP decides, how many segments should it sent at a single time.
-We will cover this incoming section for Window.
+Here you might be thinking how TCP decides how many segments it should be sent at a single time.
+We will cover this incoming section for Windows.

 TCP Header Size (HLen) :

 As the name suggests, reserved.
-Can not use, maybe TCP header will use in future.
+The protocol cannot use these bits.
+Maybe the TCP header will use in the future.